What do positioning and sex have in common? Every generation thinks they invented it.

 The term "positioning," as I’m using it here, comes from the book Positioning: The Battle for Your Mind by Al Ries and Jack Trout, which was published in 1980.
 (You probably know that.)

-So, the idea of positioning as we know it today is at least 57 years old.
-It’s also totally made up.
+But Jack Trout first wrote about “occupying a unique position in the mind of the buyer” in 1969.
+So, the idea of positioning as we know it today is decades old.
+It’s also made up.
 There’s no research mentioned in that article or the book.
 (You probably know that, too.)

 Does this mean positioning is bullshit?
 I don’t think so.
 Yes, I think the idea that human beings have tiny slots in their brains for the things they buy is probably an overstatement.

 I’m going to jump ahead to what I think is actually the book that gave us positioning as we know it in the B2B tech universe, Crossing the Chasm, by Geoffrey Moore.
+In the book, this is the exact way Moore breaks down this positioning statement formula.

 If I bring back up my five unassailable elements of positioning, they’re all covered.